compose-spec/compose-spec/05-services.md

 ```

 Relative path MUST be resolved from the Compose file's parent folder.
 As absolute paths prevent the Compose
-file from being portable, Compose implementations SHOULD warn users when such a path is used to set `env_file`.
+file from being portable, Compose warns users when such a path is used to set `env_file`.

 Environment variables declared in the [environment](#environment) section
 MUST override these values – this holds true even if those values are